kitnil/awesome/README.md

 ## Dockerfile

+- [docker-compose.yamls](https://github.com/Trantect/docker-compose.yamls) - Useful docker services for an IT company or organization.
+- [giropops-monitoring](https://github.com/badtuxx/giropops-monitoring) - Full stack tools for monitoring containers and other stuff. ;)
 - [docker-symfony](https://github.com/maxpou/docker-symfony) - :whale: A docker multicontainer with NGINX, PHP7-FPM, MySQL and ELK (Elasticsearch Logstash and Kibana)
 - [php-apache-mysql-containerized](https://github.com/mzazon/php-apache-mysql-containerized) - A brief demo of containerizing php apache and mysql with Docker using some best practices.
 - [base-lisp-image](https://github.com/40ants/base-lisp-image) - Base image for Common Lisp projects with SBCL or CCL and latest ASDF, Qlot and Roswell